Proficiency Exams measure your ability in a language and are used to satisfy or waive language requirements.

 Note: We do not offer the Exam to prospective UW students or non-UW students.

-One way to waive the one-year UW foreign language requirement is to pass the Department's Mandarin Proficiency Exam, scheduled quarterly during the regular academic year, except for summer quarter.
+One way to waive the UW graduation foreign language requirement is to pass the Department's Mandarin Proficiency Exam, scheduled quarterly during the regular academic year, except for summer quarter.
 (For information on proficiency testing in non-Mandarin dialects of Chinese, please contact the Language Learning Center at 543-0536.)

 Steps to take the Chinese Proficiency Exam: